 On December 21, 2018, the Company entered into a \$1.0 billion revolving credit agreement (the "December 2018 Revolving Credit Agreement") with the lenders from time to time party thereto.
-The December 2018 Revolving Credit Agreement is a senior unsecured revolving credit facility with a facility termination date of the earlier of (a) 18 months following January 28, 2019, the date of the effectiveness of the commitments pursuant to the December 2018 Revolving Credit Agreement, subject to extension thereof pursuant to the December 2018 Revolving Credit Agreement and (b) the date of termination in whole of the aggregate amount of the commitments pursuant to the December 2018 Revolving Credit Agreement.
+The December 2018 Revolving Credit Agreement is a senior unsecured revolving credit facility with a facility termination date of the earlier of (a) 18 months following January 28, 2019, the date of the effectiveness of the commitments pursuant to the December 2018 Revolving Credit Agreement, subject to extension thereof pursuant to the December 2018 Revolving Credit Agreement.
 Borrowings under the December 2018 Revolving Credit Agreement will bear interest at a fluctuating rate per annum equal to, at Walgreens Boots Alliance's option, the alternate base rate or the Eurocurrency rate (including, at the Walgreens Boots Alliance's election, a LIBOR daily floating rate), plus an applicable margin of 0.75% in the case of Eurocurrency rate loans.
 As of May 31, 2019, there were no borrowings outstanding under the December 2018 Revolving Credit Agreement.